BathSpaWebDev/mar22_cohort/week-3/day-3/notes.md

     */

     //1. create a containing div that will wrap the person html - Use document.createElement('div')
     //2.
-Create and store in a variable a paragraph that will contain the NAME information - Use document.createElement('p')
+Create and store in a variable a paragraph that will contain the NAME information - Eg. let agePara = document.createElement('p');
     //3.
 Create and store in a variablea paragraph that will contain the AGE information
     //4.
 Create and store in a variable a paragraph that will contain the HAIR COLOUR information
     // 5.
+Add the age to the age paragraph using innerHTML e.g agePara.innerHTML = age;
+    // 6.
+Add the name to the name paragraph
+    // 7.
+Add the hairColour to the hair colour paragraph

+    // 8.
 Append the paragraphs to the containing div using appendChild()
-    // 6.
-Append the containing div to the html document }
+    // 9.
+Append the containing div to the html document

+    // write your ACTUAL code here inside the function curly brackets }

 printPersonDetails(person1);